Latest Virginia news, sports, business and entertainment at 11:20 a.m. EDT

 ALEXANDRIA, Va.
 (AP) — A Russian computer hacker who facilitated $20 million in credit card fraud and ran a sophisticated clearinghouse for international cybercriminals has been sentenced to nine years in prison.
 Prosecutors say Aleksei Burkov of St. Petersburg, Russia, ran a website called Direct Connection that was “the most exclusive criminal forum on the web.”
 People could only join the club if other cybercriminals vouched for them.
 The nine-year sentence was less than the 15-year-maximum sought by prosecutors.
 Burkov spent four years in an Israeli jail before being extradited to the U.S. last year.
 Russian officials fought to have Burkov returned to his home country.

 ALEXANDRIA, Va.
-(AP) — A Lebanese American businessman who was a key witness in special counsel Robert Mueller’s report and who helped broker the release of American hostages is slated to receive at least a 10-year prison sentence on child sex charges.
+(AP) — A Lebanese American businessman who was a key witness in special counsel Robert Mueller’s report and who helped broker the release of American hostages has been sentenced to 10 years in prison on child sex charges.
 George Nader pleaded guilty in January to bringing a 14-year-old boy from the Czech Republic to the U.S. 20 years ago to engage in sexual activity.
 He also admitted possessing child pornography.
 Nader’s name appears more than 100 times in the Mueller report.
 Also, in the 1990s, Nader served as a broker to facilitate the release of U.S. hostages held in the Middle East.
-The convictions carry a 10-year mandatory minimum.
+The 10-year sentence imposed Friday was the minimum he could have received.

 AP-VA-VIRUS OUTBREAK-VIGINIA